akka/akka-http-quickstart-java.g8/docs/src/main/paradox/http-server.md

 ## Binding endpoints

-Each Akka HTTP `Route` contains one or more `akka.http.javadsl.server.Directives`, such as:
+Each Akka HTTP `Route` contains one or more `akka.http.javadsl.server.AllDirectives`, such as:
 `path`, `get`, `post`, `complete`, etc. There is also a [low-level API] (http://doc.akka.io/docs/akka-http/current/java/http/low-level-server-side-api.html) that allows to inspect requests and create responses manually.
 For the user registry service, the example needs